prooph/snapshot-store/docs/snapshots.md

 This component ships with a composite snapshot store, that aggregates multiple snapshot stores.
 When asked to save a snapshot or removeAll, it will call the method in all aggregated snapshot stores.
-If you try to get a snapshot from the composite, it will ask each snapshot store for the snapshot and return the earliest snapshot found or null.
+If you try to get a snapshot from the composite, it will ask each snapshot store for the snapshot and returns the first snapshot found or null.

 This is especially useful to combine a memcached snapshot store for high speed with a fallback like pdo or mongodb.